vulcanize/ens_watcher/README.md

 );
 ```

-This command will need to be run against a lightSynced vDB and a full archival eth node.
-If a local full archive node is unavailable, see the previous point about running
+This command will need to be run against a lightSynced vDB and a fast/full eth node.
+If a local full/fst node is unavailable, see the previous point about running
 this command against infura.

 `./ens_watcher generateRecords --config <config.toml>`